tjoen/skill-trivia/README.md

  - ...

 TODO:
+ - Set categories,
+ - implement more players
+ - add sounds
+ - set difficulty
- - Set category, difficulty and number of questions
+ - set the number of questions